 Most important in developing a strategy with your attorney is communicating your goal.
 The correct strategy will differ whether you want to try to keep the home, stay as long as possible as cheaply as possible, or get out as quickly as possible.
 Each case is unique.

 If this answer was Helpful or the Best Answer, please click above to let me know.
 Representing clients on Commercial & Residential Real Estate matters Statewide for over 13 years.
-Development / Purchasing / Leasing / Foreclosure / Eviction / HOA
+Development / Purchasing / Leasing / Foreclosure / Eviction / HOAAsk a similar question

 ....
 Because the bankruptcy was your best option.
 Orlando bankruptcy court has a wildly successful mortgage mediation program.
 At about 75% success rate of getting an offer from the bank, it protects the home from foreclosure while you pursue this option.